Solver-Independent Automated Problem Formulation via LLMs for High-Cost Simulation-Driven Design: Prompt Templates for APF Framework

 \section{Prompt Templates for APF Framework}

-This appendix presents the specific prompt templates used in our Automated Problem Formulation (APF) framework.
-To ensure reproducibility and transparency, we provide the exact instructions input to the Large Language Models (LLMs).
+This appendix presents the specific prompt templates used in our APF framework.
+To ensure reproducibility and transparency, we provide the exact instructions input to the LLMs.
 These prompts cover two distinct phases of our pipeline: \begin{enumerate} \item \textbf{Data Generation Phase:} Used to generate training dataset mapping natural language requirements to executable code (Section~\ref{sec:data generation template}). \item \textbf{Evaluation Phase:} Used to establish reference rankings for test instances via an LLM-as-a-Judge approach (Section~\ref{sec:test instance annotation template}). \end{enumerate}